Food for you

 Try easy crops like courgettes, strawberries and climbing beans.
 Start them off in pots of peat-free compost and plant them out when they have at least four leaves and after all risk of frost has passed from June.
 You may need to protect them from slugs and snails.
 Water them every couple of days in dry weather, and feed with an organic tomato food.
 It won’t be long before you’re harvesting your first home-grown crop!

-Discover delicious, seasonal recipes made with home grown ingredients in our monthly blog by Lucie, a Hampshire WI member, food and cookery baker, maker and writer.
+Discover delicious, seasonal recipes made with home grown ingredients in our monthly blog by Lucie, a Hampshire WI supporter, food and cookery baker, maker and writer.

 Bake with Lucie